See below for Award

 Uniform Shirt.
 If two or more medals are to be worn, they shall be worn on the top seam of the left breast pocket flap and extending to the left in descending order of precedence.

 Coat.
-Authorized medals may be worn on the dress
+Authorized medals may be worn on

 coat.
 When worn, they shall be affixed in a horizontal line beneath the